 Residence Hall Association

-RHA meets on Wednesday at 5 pm in the Atlantic Hall seminar room.
+RHA meets on Wednesday at 5 pm in Marsh Hall 210 above the dining hall.
 All students are welcome to attend and voice their opinions/concerns.

 Founded in 1999, the Residence Hall Association (RHA) serves as a governing and programming umbrella student organization for the five residence halls on campus, the individual community councils, weekend warriors, and the Omega Zeta Epsilon chapter of the National Residence Hall Honorary.
 RHA focuses its efforts in five areas: advocacy, community, leadership, programming, and recognition.
 As a completely student-run organization, RHA oversees a budget comprised of the residence hall activity fee students pay each semester.
 RHA serves as the voice for students living on campus; making recommendations regarding college issues, acting as a liason between students and residence life and standing up for students' rights and concerns.
 RHA coordinates a number of campus-wide programs and activities, participates in community events, hosts leadership training workshops, and travels to colleges and universities across the country to attend various leadership conferences and represent Salem State University interests.